Watershed Restoration

 Community Outreach

-• Skookum Edfro Phase 1; Lummi Nation (RM 14.2 to 14)
+• Skookum Edfro Phase 1 Adaptive Management, Lummi Nation (RM 14.2 to 14)

-• Skookum Edfro Phase 3 Restoration Project (RM 14 to 12.7)
+• Skookum Edfro Phase 3 Restoration Project, Lummi Nation (RM 14 to 12.7)

-• South Fork Nooksack River Fish Camp (Ts’eq) Reach Integrated Design Project; Nooksack Tribe and Whatcom County as co-leads (RM 9.5 to 7.2)
+• South Fork Nooksack River Fish Camp (Ts’eq) Reach Integrated Design Project, Nooksack Tribe and Whatcom County as co-leads (RM 9.5 to 7.2)

-• SF Nooksack (Nuxw7íyem) Hardscrabble/Todd Reach Restoration Project (RM 5.1 to 3.2)
+• South Fork Nooksack (Nuxw7íyem) Hardscrabble/Todd Reach Restoration Project, Nooksack Tribe (RM 5.1 to 3.2)

 Current Work